stackforge/libra/doc/install/development.rst

 1. Do steps in :doc:`ppa`

-2. Do steps in 'Common steps'
+2. Do steps in :ref:`install-dev-common`

 3. Install dependencies